 We’ll tell you what these features do, why you need them, and which providers offer them.

-Call forwarding automatically forwards the phone call to another telephone number if there’s no answer at the first number — without having the caller physically dial the additional number.
+Call forwarding automatically forwards phone calls to another telephone number if there’s no answer at the first number — without having the caller physically dial the additional number.

 Instead, the phone system automatically forwards the call to another device/phone number the same agent uses.
 Admins and agents can customize the order in which numbers are dialed.